ewels/AWS-iGenomes/README.md

 * Made a web interface for generating aws s3 sync commands _(not everyone likes random command line scripts..)_
 * Now that Amazon are taking the cost of the hosting, everything is fully public
     * Added `--no-sign-request` to the commands so that they work without authentication
+* Added new GRCh37 and GRCh38 builds for GATK
+    * Different to the existing hg18 and hg19 builds only in that the file organisation is cleaner and consistent with the rest of iGenomes (old builds left for backwards-compatibility)
+    * Contain new indexes for BWA.
+More to be added in the future.

 #### [Version v0.2](https://github.com/ewels/AWS-iGenomes/releases/tag/v0.2) - 2016-05-25